MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

    * For **Deployment mode**, choose [**Self-Deploying (Preview)**](/mem/autopilot/self-deploying).
 Devices with this profile are associated with the user who enrolls the device.
 During the deployment, it's advisable to use the Self-Deployment mode features to include:
       * Enrolls the device in Intune Microsoft Entra automatic MDM enrollment, and only allow for a device to be accessed until all policies, applications, certificates, and networking profiles are provisioned on the device.
       * User credentials are required to enroll the device.
-It's essential to note that deploying a device in the **Self-Deploying** mode will allow you to deploy laptops in a shared model.
-No user assignment will happen until the device is assigned to a user for the first time.
+It's essential to note that deploying a device in the **Self-Deploying** mode allows you to deploy laptops in a shared model.
+No user assignment happens until the device is assigned to a user for the first time.
 As a result, any user policies such as BitLocker won't be enabled until a user assignment is completed.
-For more information about how to log on to a secured device, see [selected profiles](/intune/device-profile-assign).
+For more information about how to sign in to a secured device, see [selected profiles](/intune/device-profile-assign).
    * Select your Language (Region), User account type **standard**.

 1. Select **Next**.